JGay90/Project1/README.md

 ## Usage

 > Here, you instruct other people on how to use your project after they’ve installed it.
 This would also be a good place to include screenshots of your project in action.

-## Contributors

-> Here list the people who have contributed to this project. (ignore this section, if its a solo project)

 ## License